jlwamba/fantastic-spork/productproposal.md

 ---

 ## Main idea
-Improve the communication betweeen students and professors by adding a tool that will alert users when their email has been: received, opened, or responded to.
+This is a proposal of our prototype Student-Professor Communication Mechanism.
+Through this, we will improve the communication betweeen students and professors by adding a tool that will alert users when their email has been: received, opened, or responded to.
 This tool will help to answer the 5 W's: who, what, when, where, why.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>